-Perth and Kinross Child Protection Committee (CPC), in compliance with Protecting Children and Young People: Child Protection Committee and Chief Officer Responsibilities (Scottish Government: February 2019), publishes an annual Standards and Quality (S&Q) Report.
-This S&Q report, for the academic year 2019/2020 provides an overview of the key activities and work of the CPC to protect children and young people from harm, abuse and exploitation.
+Perth and Kinross Child Protection Committee (CPC), in compliance with Protecting Children and Young People: Child Protection Committee and Chief Officer Responsibilities (Scottish Government: February 2019), publishes an annual Standards and Quality Report.
+This Standards and Quality Report, for the academic year 2019/2020 provides an overview of the key activities and work of the CPC to protect children and young people from harm, abuse and exploitation.
 This report identifies achievements, key strengths, the impact of the COVID-19 pandemic and areas for further improvement.
 It also sets out the CPC's programme of improvement work for 2020 and beyond.